 Levelling-up your Sirsasana Practice (Short Course; Level: Intermediate)

 Sirsasana and sarvangasana (headstand and shoulderstand) are regarded as the ‘parent’ asanas.
-On a physiological level, their beneficial effects are systemic, but their effect go beyond the physical.
+On a physiological level, their beneficial effects are systemic, but their effect go beyond the physical and physiological.
 These two practices also complement each other beautifully.
 But to derive the full benefit of these asanas - and to continue to derive their benefits for a long time to come - it is essential to refine them.
 We should not consistently feel pain and discomfort in the headstand - either while being in the position, or after coming out of it.
 Especially in sirsasana, corrections might be required in several areas.

 We believe sirsasana should be learned under the guidance of a trained instructor, and we do not attempt to teach sirsasana in any of our recorded sessions.
 The sessions in this Short Course present the most common sirsasana (headstand) mistakes, and strategies to correct them.